joseph-flinn/site/frontend/posts/retro-failure-effective-feedback.md

 Delivering effective feedback is one of the core responsibilities of a manager.
 Feedback is a crucial part of the learning process.
 When a manager does not use effective feedback, they are missing one of the most influential tools that they have at their disposal to manage their team to high performance.
-It is crucial element for the growth of the individual in the role and in their career.
+It is a crucial element for the growth of the individual in the role and in their career.

 Through management coaching with Marlow, I was introduced to a formula for managing for high